rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 All the above, except Xcode are installed by using [Homebrew](https://brew.sh/).

-### Scheduling

-Scheduling is [not enabled by default](https://rsyncosx.netlify.app/post/scheduletasks/).
-Scheduled tasks are added and deleted within RsyncOSX.
-Executing the scheduled tasks is by the [menu app](https://rsyncosx.netlify.app/post/menuapp/).

-### Remote servers

-If destination is a **remote server**, RsyncOSX is dependent on [setting up password-less logins](https://rsyncosx.netlify.app/post/remotelogins/).
-Both ssh-keys and rsync daemon setup are possible.
-It is advised utilizing ssh-keys because communication between source and destination (client and server) is encrypted.

-If destination is a **local attached volume**, the above is not relevant.

 ### Signing and notarizing

 RsyncOSX is [signed and notarized ](https://rsyncosx.netlify.app/post/notarized/).